-These are testing times, the pandemic is proving to be a global menace acting upon people’s health and psyche.
-Better health and immunity and mental health can help us all get through this pandemic, and what better way to relax than meditate?
+These are testing times, first the pandemic and now the eco-political instability is proving to be a global menace acting upon people’s health and psyche.
+Better health and immunity and mental health can help us all get through this economic instability, war and pandemic, and what better way to relax than meditate?

 Meditation promotes mindfulness through relaxation, focus, and awareness.
 Meditation is practiced in one of three steps:

 Concentration: focusing attention on a single object, internal or external (focused attention meditation)

 Observation: paying attention to whatever is predominant in your experience in the present moment, without allowing the attention to get stuck on any particular thing (open-monitoring meditation)

 Awareness: allowing awareness to remain present, undistracted, and not engaged with either focusing or observing.

 While many think meditation is only for the more learned and mentally agile people, many prisons and rehabilitation centers have used meditation as a tool for self-improvement and rehabilitation.
 Below are 20 benefits of meditation.